Background and History of the Viral Hepatitis Action Plan

 - improve coordination of all viral-hepatitis–related activities across HHS and promote collaborations with other government agencies and non-governmental organizations.

 Following its release, agencies and offices across HHS began working to implement the actions assigned to them in the Action Plan.
-To support these efforts, the Assistant Secretary for Health charged the HHS Office of HIV/AIDS and Infectious Disease Policy (OHAIDP) with the responsibility for coordinating and monitoring the implementation of the Viral Hepatitis Action Plan.
-OHAIDP convened a Viral Hepatitis Implementation Group (VHIG) comprised of representatives from all the agencies and offices that had committed to actions in the Action Plan.
+To support these efforts, the Assistant Secretary for Health charged the HHS Office of Infectious Disease and HIV/AIDS Policy (OIDP) with the responsibility for coordinating and monitoring the implementation of the Viral Hepatitis Action Plan.
+OIDP convened a Viral Hepatitis Implementation Group (VHIG) comprised of representatives from all the agencies and offices that had committed to actions in the Action Plan.
 The VHIG met repeatedly during the 3 years of implementing the Action Plan and served as representatives within their respective agencies and offices on matters related to viral hepatitis.
 Highlights of key accomplishments within each of the Action Plan’s six priority areas can be found in the annual progress reports.

 Action Plan Updated for 2014-2016